UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_16.md

 </iframe>

-Notes: To decide whether the highest or lowest values should be at the lightest or darkest end of a sequential color schemes, it is advisable to set it so that the most important values has the most contrast to the background.
+Notes: To decide whether the highest or lowest values should be at the lightest or darkest end of a sequential colour schemes, it is advisable to set it so that the most important values has the most contrast to the background.

 Often there is no difference in importance between high and low values;
-then the convention is to set the highest values to have the most contrast with the background, which is the case for most Altair color schemes by default.
+then the convention is to set the highest values to have the most contrast with the background, which is the case for most Altair colour schemes by default.

-However, for the “viridis” color scheme that we are using here, goes from dark to light by default so we need to pass `reverse=True` to `alt.Scale` (this technique could be used to reverse any scale in Altair, including the value along one of the axes).
+However, for the “viridis” colour scheme that we are using here, goes from dark to light by default so we need to pass `reverse=True` to `alt.Scale` (this technique could be used to reverse any scale in Altair, including the value along one of the axes).

-The viridis color scheme was designed by the developers of matplotlib (another Python plotting package).
-In addition to the color schemes linked in the previous slide deck, more details and examples are available in the [matplotlib documentation](http://matplotlib.org/users/colormaps.html), and many of
+The viridis colour scheme was designed by the developers of matplotlib (another Python plotting package).
+In addition to the colour schemes linked in the previous slide deck, more details and examples are available in the [matplotlib documentation](http://matplotlib.org/users/colormaps.html), and many of